kunaljere/tictactoe/README.md

 3. Type "g++ tictactoe.cpp" and hit enter, assuming you have g++ installed on Windows

 4. An executable file will appear named 'a'.
-Type .\a.exe and hit enter, then the game will start
+Type ".\a.exe" and hit enter, then the game will start